 Hebrews 13

-Hebrews closes not with abstract theology but with living, breathing exhortations.
+Hebrews closes with living, breathing exhortations.
 Let brotherly love continue.
 Be hospitable.
 Remember those in bonds.
 Honor marriage.
 Be content.
 Refuse strange doctrines.
 And remember Jesus - the same yesterday, today, and forever.
 The letter's profound vision of Christ's supremacy must produce fruit in how you love others and how you endure hardship.

 The final chapter is a tapestry of practical Christian life held together by one thread: the unchanging person of Jesus Christ.
 In a world of constant flux, He is your stable center.
 Everything in this chapter - compassion, faithfulness, endurance, sacrifice - flows from resting in His eternal constancy.